undb-xyz/docs/src/content/docs/cache/index.md

 ## Providers

-undb uses `in memory` cache by default while you can config following providers:
+undb will save some data in cache layer internally uses `in memory` cache by default while you can config following providers when you deploy `undb` by your self:

 - [redis](./1redis/)
 - [file system](./2fs/)